binary-person/womginx/README.md

     - To bind the port locally, do `127.0.0.1:80:80` (do this if you're hosting multiple things and you're using a reverse proxy like nginx or caddy)
 5. then run `sudo docker-compose up -d` to start it
 6. `sudo docker-compose down` to stop
+7. If you want to update womginx to the latest version, run `git pull && sudo docker-compose up -d --build`

 ## Installation (more complex, direct, and permanent but a little faster)